uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 Implementing this as a taskomatic QueueJob could be an option.
 The Queue Job is started and collect a list of candidates.
 A number of parallel workers can be specified to connect to every single server instance.

+### Show data on reporting tool
+In order to use the data stored in the hub and/or in the servers as a datasource for external reporting tools, the admin should create a read-only user to query information from DBs.

+## Documentation
+Documentation will cover:
+- reporting tool architecture
+- user creation/management
+- ...

 # Drawbacks
 [drawbacks]: #drawbacks